vivavv/vivavv/README.md

 <img src="images/capoo-work.gif" width="250" height="190" align="right" alt="capoo-work-gif"/>

-- 👩🏻‍💻 I’m currently working with React (TypeScript), Next.js and Tailwind!
+- 👩🏻‍💻 I’m currently working with React + TypeScript + GraphQL!
-- 🚀 I’m currently learning more about back-end development
+- 🚀 Next goal is to do some back-end development
 - 🔎 I want to learn more about mobile development
-- ⭐️ I really love colors!
+- ⭐️ I really love all things colorful!
-- 🎶 I'm a music enthusiast!
-Love to listen to and discover new music :)
+- 🎶 I like to dance, exercise, listen to music and go to concerts in my free time :)
 - 💬 You can ask me about anything

 <br />